Financial backup for all your medical emergencies

-• Age: Mediclaim policies can be bought only if the consumer falls in the specified age group.
-Usually, insurers have an entry age of 18 years and an exit age of 65 years.
+Mediclaim policies can be bought only if the consumer falls in the specified age group of 18 – 65 years.
 However, sometimes the age group can start at 5 years and go up to 80 years.

-• Claims: Claims are usually made through third-party administrators (TPA), but some insurers deal with claims in-house.
+Claims are usually made through third-party administrators (TPA), but many insurers deal with claims in-house.

-• Types: Mediclaim policies cater to different needs and different individuals.
-One can choose from individual policies, group policies, critical illness policies, senior citizen policies, and maternity policies.
+One can choose from individual policies, group policies, critical illness policies, senior citizen policies, personal accident and maternity policies.